Abergavenny Roman Fort

 History, tourist information, and nearby accommodation

 In 1972 a timber built granary was uncovered.
 In addition, pieces of armour, window glass, and a large collection of sling stones made of clay were found.
 One very unusual find was a bronze strap hook used to fasten a sword.
-This was probably made around AD 50-70 by a local craftsman of the Silurian tribe.
+A local craftsman of the Silurian tribe probably made this around AD 50-70.
 Other finds include horse harness, suggesting the presence of a light auxiliary cavalry troop.

 In the local museum you can see finds from the area of the fort, including coins and pottery.
 The Romans seemed to have chucked bits of rubbish over the steep bank at the rear of the car park area, creating a large midden, or rubbish heap.